countable-web/open-source-corporation/sales/PROPOSALS.md

 Don't try to be clever and make up a proposal structure based on your domain knowledge.
 Instead, write your proposal inline to the original RFP, and include the original wording in a different font.
 This will make it easy to mark, clear you've missed no mandatory criteria, and clear how to score you.

+In each section, the person creating the outline should make a note of the person from our team best qualified to write that section so it's very clear who is contributing each section of the proposal.

 There are usually 2 types of criteria.
 First, a list of things that could disqualify you.
 Second, a list of categories where you can score points.

 For the first category, make a checklist and make sure you're 100% confident in those items being checked off before you submit.
 For the actual scoring, it's likely the prospect has a committee reviewing scores, and likely they'll even be "blind".
 This means they'll be worried about being perceived as unfair, and will usually follow the criteria quite literally.